GluuFederation/docs-ce-prod/3.1.3/source/docker/technical.md

             gluufederation/config-init:latest \
             dump

 -   [load](https://github.com/GluuFederation/docker-config-init/tree/3.1.3#load-command): The load command will load a `config.json` into the KV store.
+All existing config will be ignored unless forced by passing environment variable `GLUU_OVERWRITE_ALL`.

     The following parameters and/or environment variables are required to launch unless otherwise marked:

     Environment variables:

     - `GLUU_CONFIG_ADAPTER`: The config backend adapter, can be `consul` (default) or `kubernetes`.
     - `GLUU_CONSUL_HOST`: hostname or IP of Consul (default to `localhost`).
     - `GLUU_CONSUL_PORT`: port of Consul (default to `8500`).
     - `GLUU_CONSUL_CONSISTENCY`: Consul consistency mode (choose one of `default`, `consistent`, or `stale`).
-Default to `stale` mode.
+Default to `default` mode.
     - `GLUU_KUBERNETES_NAMESPACE`: Kubernetes namespace (default to `default`).
     - `GLUU_KUBERNETES_CONFIGMAP`: Kubernetes configmap name (default to `gluu`).
+    - `GLUU_OVERWRITE_ALL`: Overwrite all config (default to `false`).

     Please note that to load this file from the host, you'll need to map a mounted volume to the `/opt/config-init/db` directory.
 For example on how to load the config from `/path/to/host/volume/config.json` file: